SCOPE OF THIS CHAPTER

 In cases where the referrer remains anonymous or has given inaccurate details, the referral should be followed up through other agencies that know the child in an effort to ascertain whether there are real causes of concern or whether the referral was malicious.
 Under no circumstances should an anonymous referral be ignored or treated with less urgency than any other referral.

 Where Children's Social Care receive a referral from a member of the public who does not request anonymity, personal information about the referrer, including anything that could identify them, should only be disclosed to third parties (including subject families and other agencies) with the referrer's consent.

 4. Response to a Referral

-When a child, parent, practitioner, or another person contacts Children's Social Care with concerns about a child's welfare, it is the responsibility of the Duty Worker to clarify with the referrer (including self-referrals from children and families):
+When a child, parent, practitioner, or another person contacts Children's Social Care with concerns about a child's welfare, it is the responsibility of Starting Point or the Initial Response Team to clarify with the referrer (including self-referrals from children and families):